mikeroyal/Perfect-Ubuntu-Guide/README.md

  <img src="https://user-images.githubusercontent.com/45159366/107092270-222dc380-67b8-11eb-82cc-d41e9e8a39e0.png">

-# Using Android and Android Apps on Linux
+# Using Android and Android Apps

 [Android Studio](https://developer.android.com/studio/) is the development suite for Google's Android Operating System(OS).
 It's built on [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) software and designed specifically for Android development.
 It is available for download on Windows, macOS and Linux.